melissa-nunez/melissa-nunez.github.io/_posts/2019-02-22-plsr-splrs.md

 * The set of predictor variables (x)
 * A list of the indices for each bootstrapped set (nums)

-The function then calculates the optimal latent components and returns the regression coefficients for each dataset.
+The function then calculates the optimal latent components and returns a list of the regression coefficients for each dataset.

 ```r
 plsr_opt_coef <- function(x,y,nums)